Paint and Stain

 to help show the steps involved:

-Frameguard® is applied under the same factory-controlled conditions as our paints and stains.
+Frameguard® Total is applied under the same factory-controlled conditions as our paints and stains.
 All six sides of each board are completely covered ensuring the ultimate protection from moisture, rot, fungus and termites.
 Dimensional lumber is typically coated in our specialized “vacuum coater”.
 This ensures maximum coverage with minimal waste.
 The product is then allowed to dry thoroughly prior to leaving the factory, typically in 30 minutes to an hour.
 The finished framing material arrives at the construction site totally protected from exposure to moisture, mold and termites.

-By the time FrameGuard® materials arrive at the job site, they are already protected.
+By the time FrameGuard® Total materials arrive at the job site, they are already protected.
 FrameGuard® materials can be left unprotected from the elements at job sites for up to six months without any ill effects or affecting the warranty.
 Treated wood components are protected before, during, and after construction.

-FrameGuard® treated wood components can be sawed, nailed, painted or adhered just as untreated components can so workers don't have to handle it any differently on the job site.
+FrameGuard® Total treated wood components can be sawed, nailed, painted or adhered just as untreated components can so workers don't have to handle it any differently on the job site.

 Spray Foam Insulation